tairasoul/VAProxy.SpeedrunningUtils/README.md

 splitBounds and splitCondition, once fulfilled, will send the command (or move on to the next split's conditions if not declared).

+Both are optional, and if left out with Command set, will instantly run that command and move onto the next split.

 Command is the command to send.
 Do not put this key-value pair in if you don't want to send anything.

 The commands you can send are found [here](https://github.com/LiveSplit/LiveSplit/blob/master/src/LiveSplit.Core/Server/CommandServer.cs#L155).